-This jailbreak can have all sorts of negative consequences, and not just in increased digestive problems.
-Leaky gut has also been linked to conditions like arthritis, depression, lupus, diabetes, chronic fatigue, psoriasis, eczema, and our old nemesis, acne vulgaris.
+This jailbreak can have all sorts of negative consequences, and not just increased digestive problems.
+A leaky gut has also been linked to conditions like arthritis, depression, lupus, diabetes, chronic fatigue, psoriasis, eczema, and our old nemesis, acne vulgaris.
 Irritable Bowel Syndrome has also been associated with leaky gut syndrome.

-Researchers are still debating what causes leaky gut.
+Researchers are still debating what causes a leaky gut.
 Some think that it’s due to genetics.
 Others suggest that it may be linked to stress or the overuse of certain over-the-counter drugs like aspirin and ibuprofen.

 Others suspect that diet plays a role, through inflammatory foods or food allergies that gradually loosen the cells in our digestive tract.

-We can see pretty clearly now that our gut health impacts conditions all around our body.
+We can see pretty clearly now that our gut health impacts conditions all around our bodies.
 But let’s get specific.
 What does your digestive system have to do with your skin condition?

 As it turns out, quite a bit.
 The integrity of your GI tract is related to many infamous acne triggers.